coinjar/react-native-wagmi-charts/README.md

 By default, the cursor is triggered whenever you press the chart.

-If your app runs on Web, you may want to trigger based on a user's mouse position when they hover the chart.
+If your app runs on Web, you may want to trigger the cursor when a user hovers, too.

 To achieve this, simply add `<LineChart.HoverTrap />` as the child of your cursor.